 Optional: for display purposes, you can create an invisible bullet using "define new bullet" and selecting the blank bullet character.
+This is a less desirable format, as it can cause issues with lower vision or readers with cognitive disabilities.

 Example unordered list (Bibliography) Example unordered list with invisible bullet (Table of Contents)